 - State clearly your registered name, numbers and address

-- Obtain consent for the collection of cookies (see the post above for more on cookies)
+- Obtain consent for the collection of cookies (see our post on cookie consent)

 There are a few things that, though important, are easy to overlook once your website is launched.
 Your partner agency may well do these checks too, but they are important enough that we recommend our clients test them as well.